youngmikec/javascript-functions/tasks.md

 ## Implement the 'same' Function

 We need to be able to test if two cells are the same.
-Implement the function named `same` that accepts two cells (a cell is represented as an array with two integer values) and returns a Boolean indicating if the two cells are the same.
-Ensure that `same` is exported from the module.
+Implement the function named `same` that accepts two cells and returns a Boolean indicating if the two cells are the same.

+A cell is represented as an array with two integer values.
+The first value indicates the cell's horizontal distance to the right of the origin ([0,0]).
+The second value indicates the cell's vertical distance above the origin.
+Thus, the origin ([0,0]) is the bottom-left of the grid system (although cells with negative coordinates are valid).

-## Implement a 'contains' Function
+## Implement the 'contains' Function

 The game state of the cells is represented by an array containing all living cells.
 For example, `[[3,4], [4,4]]`.
 All other cells are not alive.